aydini/MP-Traces/Scripts/README.md

-* These are script files for the topology created in Cloudlab that utilize the trace pair data collected (using GENI testbed).
+The Cloudlab topology below will the trace pair data collected (using GENI testbed) for mptcp experiments

+# Cloudlab Topology

+add the picture of topology...

+add source of picture...

+# Setup Cloudlab topology and configure nodes

-* Use the Cloudlab profile mptcp-auto which is configured to "Execute Commands" from each cloudlab node to (1) clone this Github repo, and (2) auto-run the node script when the profile is instantiated.
+Use the Cloudlab profile **mptcp-auto** which is configured to "Execute Commands" from each cloudlab node to (1) clone this Github repo, and (2) auto-run the node script when the profile is instantiated.

-* after instantiating profile mptcp-auto you can test it by running iperf at client and server and observing that the data traffic is about the total capacity of both paths between client and server
+After instantiating the profile, test it by running iperf at client and server and observing that the data traffic is about the total capacity of both paths between client and server

 At the server run
 ```